weidler/tyrex/README.md

 Outline
 ----
 Goal of this project is an unsupervised classification of text types.
-In the first step the algorithm normalizes the given texts.
-After that it analyses the preprocessed data with an extensible set of features returning an ARFF-file with the results.
+In the first step the algorithm normalises the given texts.
+After that it analyses the preprocessed data with an extensible set of features returning an ARFF-file with the results....
-Further steps to be made ...
+Further steps to be made would be better features to differentiate the classes better....

 Requirements
 ------------